What Just Happened Also Occurred Before The Last 7 U.S. Recessions. Reason To Worry?

 Signs are pointing to a coming U.S. recession, according to an economic indicator that has preceded every recession over the past five decades.

-It is known among economists and Wall Street traders as a "yield curve inversion," and it refers to when long-term interest rates drop below short-term rates.
+It is known among economists and Wall Street traders as a "yield curve inversion," and it refers to when long-term interest rates are paying out less than short-term rates.

-That curve has been flattening out and sloping down for more than a year, raising worries among some analysts that an economic downturn is looming.
+That curve has been flattening out and sloping down for more than a year, raising worries among some analysts that investors' long-term view of the market is not positive and that an economic downturn is looming.

 But on Sunday, an inauspicious milestone was achieved: The yield curve remained inverted for three months, or an entire quarter, which has for half a century been a clear signal that the economy is heading for recession in the next nine to 18 months, according to Campbell Harvey, a Duke University finance professor who spoke to NPR on Sunday.
 His research in the mid-1980s first linked yield curve inversions to recessions.